vi3itor/lingualeoanki/README.md

 [LinguaLeo][3] has a user-friendly interface for adding new words to learn and a good [browser extension][4] to quickly look up for translations and add words to the dictionary in one click.
 But once you added the words and learned them via several [trainings][5], you need Anki to stick them in your memory forever with as little time and effort as possible.

 ### Notice on recent update of LinguaLeo
 The [update][30] of Lingualeo on April 30, 2019 brought several [issues][31].
-Current version of add-on (2.1.4) is fully compatible with the update.
-If you find some problems with your words, translations or pictures, please check on [Lingualeo][3] first.
+As of July 30, 2019 they are still experimenting and changing API from time to time.
+Current version of add-on (2.1.5) is fully compatible with the update, except of downloading context for the word.
+On Lingualeo website there are still some problems with incorrect translations and not getting all the words.
+If you find some problems with your words, translations or pictures, please check on [Lingualeo][3] first and write to the support.
 For the add-on problems please [create an issue on Github][10] or mail me at 4yourquestions {at} gmail.com.
 Thank you!

 ### New in version 2.1:
 #### Added
-- Updated to a new API because of LinguaLeo update on 30.04.2019.
+- Updated to a new API because of Lingualeo update.
+And again.
 - Added option (radiobutton) for downloading "New" words.
+- Show combined translations (as in the web version).

 #### Changed
 - Renamed "Studied" and "Unstudied" options to "Learned" and "Learning".